daphneschles/RHCnet/README.md

 | PPV | 0.67±0.03   | 0.83±0.02  |
 | NPV | 0.78±0.01   | 0.63±0.02  |

-In addition, we examine the unreliability score by examining the 10% most unreliable predictions, as compared to the 90% least unreliable.
+In addition, we evaluate the unreliability score by examining the 10% most unreliable predictions, as compared to the 90% least unreliable.
 Across bootstraps, predictions with an unreliability greater than 0.15±0.03 were among the 10% most unreliable predictions.

 ## Dependencies
 - numpy